-Let’s have a look at your options:
+Let’s have a look at your options now:

-- Use SharePoint and OneDrive to create a file request
+- Use SharePoint and Microsoft forms

 - Use SharePoint and file upload software